odoo/documentation/accounting/payables/misc/forecast.rst

 pay and when.
 Paying your vendors too early can decrease your cash availabilities and paying too late can lead to extra charges.

-Fortunately, Odoo provides you the right tools to manage payment orders to vendors efficiently.
+Fortunately, Twenty20 provides you the right tools to manage payment orders to vendors efficiently.

 Configuration: payment terms
 ============================

-In order to track the vendor conditions, we use payment terms in Odoo.
+In order to track the vendor conditions, we use payment terms in Twenty20.
 Payment terms allow to keep track of the conditions to compute the due date on an invoice.
 As an example, a payment term can be: